standup-raven/standup-raven/docs/getting_started.md

     $ make check-style

-You can also run style check for server and webapp individually
+You can also run style checks for the server and webapp individually.

     $ make check-style-server # server style check
     $ make check-style-webapp # webapp style check